vchan2/vchan2.github.io/2020Calculus.md

 Homework expectations: 30-40 minutes/day on average

+AP Homework for Friday, Feb.
+13:
+  * Finish the linearizations handout.
+  * Finish 10.4 and 11.1

+Homework for Thursday, Feb.
+11:
+  * Start working on 10.4 and 11.1

 Homework for Thursday, Feb.
 3:
   * Finish the <a href="https://vchan2.github.io/2020Calculus/Squeeze.pdf">"Squeeze Theorem" handout</a>
   * Finish the <a href="https://vchan2.github.io/2020Calculus/IVT.pdf"> Intermediate Value Theorem handout</a>, Q1-4.
 The remaining questions are optional and are for review of Unit 1.